gamer-project/gamer/doc/wiki/Developing-with-VS-Code.md

    - Go to `File` > `Open Folder...`.
    - Select your GAMER project directory.

 > [!TIP]
-> With remote-ssh, open the directory as an absoluted path to avoid [this problem](https://github.com/microsoft/vscode-cpptools/issues/4818).
+> With remote-ssh, open the directory as an absolute path to avoid [this problem](https://github.com/microsoft/vscode-cpptools/issues/4818).

 ### Configuring VS Code to integrate with GAMER